Sajjon/klirr/crates/cli/README.md

 > under the `(Date, FromCurrency, ToCurrency)` triple, to not burden the exchanges
 > API unnecessarily and to make klirr extra fast for you.

+## Email
+Klirr can automatically send an email with the invoice for you after it has been generated.

+This requires you to setup an App Password with your email service, for information on how to set it up for [Gmail see here](https://myaccount.google.com/apppasswords).

 # Development

 Interested in development?
 See [development guide](DEVELOPMENT.md)